krunkosaurus/chartstack/README.md

 Run `grunt` to minify all Chartstack JavaScript files to chartstack.min.js in `/dist`. **Uses [UglifyJS](http://lisperator.net/uglifyjs/).**

 #### Launch test server - `grunt connect`
-Run `grunt connect` to start a test server locally accessible in your web browser at http://localhost:9001/.
+Run `grunt connect` to start a test server locally accessible in your web browser at [http://localhost:9001/](http://localhost:9001/).
 This is useful for running the demos which require ajax.

+#### Lint JavaScript files - `grunt jshint`
+Run `grunt jshint` to check all chartstack.* JavaScript files for errors and warnings.

 ### Troubleshooting dependencies